Search this site

 Costa Rica is the only country in Central America and Mexico where you can drink the water in most locations and not be concerned.

 The air is pure and there is no such thing as smog.
 Stars are bright and like nothing that I have ever seen before.
-Beautiful sunset are the norm.
+Beautiful sunsets are the norm.

 If you are a nature lover, this will be heaven.
 More than 25% of the land in Costa Rica is protected.
 There are currently 28 national parks and the numbers are growing.
 There are thousands of waterfalls.